hannibal002/SkyHanni/CONTRIBUTING.md

 The PR number is resolved by branch name at runtime.
 If no open PR matches the branch (e.g. for a direct push to beta), the script exits without posting a comment.

+### Dependency Label

+When a pull request declares dependencies in its `## Dependencies` section, the `Waiting on Dependency PR` label is automatically added or removed based on whether any listed dependencies are still open.

+Two dependency formats are supported:

+- `- #<pr number>` for same-repository PRs
+- `- <url>` for external repository PRs

+Dependencies on `hannibal002/SkyHanni-REPO` are explicitly excluded from the open check, as that repository is considered part of the same release unit.

+The check runs on every `opened`, `edited`, and `closed` event via `pull_request_target`.
+On `closed`, all open PRs currently carrying the label are re-evaluated so the label is removed from dependent PRs when their dependency merges.

+Known limitation: if a dependency PR in an external repository merges, the workflow does not fire for that repository.
+The label on the dependent PR remains until the PR itself is edited or another supported event occurs.

+Relevant files: `.github/workflows/check_dependencies.yml`, `.github/scripts/check-dependencies.js`.

 ## Access Wideners

 You may want to use private Minecraft methods or fields, this is where access wideners come in.